 Honolulu, Hawai‘i, Jan.
 11, 2021 – Hawaiian Host Group, parent company of iconic brands Hawaiian Host® and Mauna Loa® has been acquired by HHML Acquisition LLC (“HHML”), a private investment company backed by local and mainland investors.
-Hawaiian Host Group has long been recognized as the leading manufacturer of premium chocolate and macadamia nut snacks, and Ed Schultz, Hawaiian Host Group’s President since 2019 and currently the company’s President and CEO — who is part of the investment group — will continue to lead the Honolulu-based company.
+Hawaiian Host Group has long been recognized as the leading manufacturer of premium chocolate and macadamia nut snacks.
+Ed Schultz, Hawaiian Host Group’s President since 2019 and currently the company’s President and CEO — who is part of the investment group — will continue to lead the Honolulu-based company.

 HHML will modernize Hawaiian Host Group’s 100,000-square-foot Honolulu plant and Kea‘au tree-nut processing facilities, expand the company’s rapidly growing E-commerce division, and continue the company’s commitment to sustainability.
 These investments will also enrich the growth of Hawaiian Host Group’s core products such as Hawaiian Host’s Paradise Collection, Tiki Deluxe and its new ultra-premium chocolate KOHO label along with support for the significant pipeline of innovations slated for Mauna Loa.